npsedhain/anup-sedhain/content/posts/what-is-happiness.md

 A professor at University of California who happens to be a happiness expert defines it simply as a mixture of two components.

-Having positive emotions (happy in life);
+- Having positive emotions (happy in life);

-Having a sense of awareness about where one’s life is leading and being satisfied with it (happy with life).
+- Having a sense of awareness about where one’s life is leading and being satisfied with it (happy with life).

 Now that we have a rough idea about what really happiness is.
 The greater question now would be, how can I really be happy?
 Since I have made that my life goal, shouldn’t I really be focusing and asking that question.
 Yes and if you want to be happy, perhaps you should too.

 But the tragedy of human lives today is that most people don’t know what they want.
 Most people think that the answer to all the questions they have in mind can and will be answered with these few things- money, relationships, career, success and fame.

 (Woah, calm down before you judge this letter.
 If you think I am about to lecture about how these things aren’t true and how you should give up a job that pays you.
 Well, seems like you can be wrong sometimes.
 Because I know these all bring some happiness, but it is a little trickier than that.
 I just found out.
 And I am trying to make you aware too.
-So just hang on, okay? <a href="https://signalvnoise.com/posts/3124-give-it-five-minutes" target="_blank">Give it 5 minutes.</a>)
+So just hang on, okay?
+[Give it 5 minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).)

 The things that I mentioned, those few things, they may bring happiness of some sort.
 I am in no way denying that, but what I have found out is that the opposite is definitely true and much more effective.
 Confused about the opposite?
 Well, let me make myself clear.